hogbergmarkus/4-paws/README.md

 Favicon was created using <https://favicon.io/>

-Images was taken from <https://www.pexels.com/>

 This image compressor tool was used <https://shortpixel.com/online-image-compression>

-Images:
+Images taken from :

 Hero image:
-Bild av Helena Jankovičová Kováčová: <https://www.pexels.com/sv-se/foto/hund-sitter-djur-husdjur-16395150/>
+Picture by Helena Jankovičová Kováčová: <https://www.pexels.com/sv-se/foto/hund-sitter-djur-husdjur-16395150/>

+I created the footprints image using Bing chat AI.